abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 Simply-typed Lambda Calculus
 ---

-The rules we reviewed so far define a simpler type system aptly called *Simply-typed Lambda Calculus* (STLC).
-This is a system which is just like Haskell/System F, except the types in STLC are all *monomorphic* e.g. we cannot define the polymorphic types like $Maybe$.
+The rules we reviewed so far don't define Polymorphic Lambda Calculus, but they define a simpler type system aptly called *Simply-typed Lambda Calculus* (STLC).
+This is a system which is just like Polymorphic Lambda Calculus, except the types in STLC are all *monomorphic* e.g. we cannot define the polymorphic types like $Maybe$.

 $$
 \begin{aligned}